 What’s this about the allegations being refuted?

-THR’s original report alleged, citing multiple Pixar sources, Rashida Jones and Will McCormack left their gig writing the Toy Story 4 script after Lasseter “made an unwanted advance.”
+THR’s original report alleged, citing multiple Pixar sources, Rashida Jones and Will McCormack left their gig penning the Toy Story 4 script after Lasseter “made an unwanted advance.”
 That made Jones the only woman to be named publicly as a possible Lasseter victim.

 It took Jones and McCormack less than 12 hours to deny the story, releasing a joint statement to The New York Times:

 “The breakneck speed at which journalists have been naming the next perpetrator renders some reporting irresponsible and, in fact, counterproductive for the people who do want to tell their stories.
 In this instance, The Hollywood Reporter does not speak for us [note: THR’s own Stephen Galloway previously worried something like this would happen].
 We did not leave Pixar because of unwanted advances.
 That is untrue.
 That said, we are happy to see people speaking out about behavior that made them uncomfortable.
 As for us, we parted ways because of creative and, more importantly, philosophical differences.”